CLNEulalia/CS-Algorithmic-Complexity/readme.md

 1. When we calculate the Big-O of the function, we are calculating the _worst possible runtime case_ for a given function.
 1. We always ignore constants / coefficients in order to _generalize_ the efficiency

+For these types of problems, ask yourself:
+- Does the function have to go through an entire list?
+If so, there's an N in that Big O class somewhere.
+- Are there nested loops?
+That might give you O(N^2) (or worse).
+- Does the function break the list into smaller chunks?
+You could have O(log(N)).
+- Is the amount of work the same, regardless of the size of the dataset?
+That means it's O(1).

 ### Let's do some examples:

 What is the Big-O of this helloWord function?